exoplatform/exo-documentation/docs/GettingStarted.rst

 News application
 -----------------

-The News application allows you to display all the articles posted in the spaces that you have access to as well as the pinned to home page articles.
+The News application allows you to display all the articles posted in the spaces that you have access to, as well as the articles pinned to home page.
 This application is accessible through the link "News" in the left navigation.

 |image187|